-"Auld Lang Syne" started as a poem written by Scotsman Robert Burns in 1788 and literally translates to "old long since" or, more colloquially, "long ago" or "old times."
-That means when you're singing, "For auld lang syne," you're singing "for old times sake," according to Scotland magazine.
+"Auld Lang Syne" started as a poem written by Scotsman Robert Burns in 1788 and literally translates to "old long since" — or "long ago" and "old times."
+So, when you're singing the lyrics "for auld lang syne," you're singing "for old times sake," according to Scotland magazine.
 In essence, "Auld Lang Syne" is a musical toast where you say "so long" to the past year.

-Finally, as you listen to the words, keep in mind that in other parts of the world, the song isn't just used for New Year's Eve.
+In other parts of the world, the song isn't just used for New Year's Eve.
 People also use it at funerals, commencement ceremonies and to end events, which clears up why the song just feels so emotional when you sing it.

 And you'll see personalized content just for you whenever you click the My Feed .